lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 . . .
 ```

-## Changes in the "LPC Peripheral" implementation regarding skipping of LPC cycles different than `I/O` or `TPM`
+## Changes in the LPC Peripheral implementation regarding skipping of LPC cycles different than I/O or TPM

 +  First, one internal signal has been added:

 ```verilog
 reg skipCycle;               // 1 -indicates that this cycle is not I/O or TPM cycle
 ```

 + On the main state machine (FSM) supporting LPC cycles - states `LPC_ST_IDLE`
 and` LPC_ST_START` were modified: